danilomodica/CircleFinder/README.md

 A Java Program for detecting circles within a given image by using Circle Hough Transform (**CHT**).

 It displays on screen the given image with detected circles highlighted in red.<br>
-It also stores to the root /result directory:
+It also stores to the project */result* directory (automatically created):
 * the gray-scale image (*gray.png*)
 * the blurred image (*blur.png*)
 * the sobel image (*sobel.png*)